-Number of Shares Н istorical Cost ir Value ember 31, 2014 ir Value ember 31, 2013 Emgold Mining Corporation 1,565 \$ 3,913 \$ - \$ 31
+Number of Shares Historical Cost Fair Value December 31, 2014 Emgold Mining Corporation 1,565 \$ 3,913 \$ - \$ -

-As at December 31, 2014, investments in available-for-sale securities consist of marketable securities which have a market value of \$Nil (2013 - \$31).
-The carrying amount of these securities are subject to revaluation on a mark-to-market basis at the end of each reporting period, and the increases or decreases arising on revaluation are recorded in Accumulated Other Comprehensive Loss ("AOCL"), a component of equity.
+As at December 31, 2015 and 2014, investments in available-for-sale securities consist of marketable securities which have a market value of \$Nil.
+The carrying amount of these securities are subject to revaluation on a mark-to-market basis at the end of each reporting period, and the increases or decreases arising on revaluation are recorded in Accumulated Other Comprehensive Loss ("AOCL"), a component of shareholders' equity.

-The share price of Emgold Mining Corporation has declined significantly and the shares are considered permanently impaired.
-The amount of the cumulative unrealized loss that is reclassified from AOCL to profit or loss represents the difference between the acquisition costs and the current fair value.
+During the year ended December 31, 2014, the share price of Emgold Mining Corporation had declined significantly and the shares were considered permanently impaired.
+The amount of the cumulative unrealized loss of \$3,886 was reclassified from equity reserve to profit or loss.